pgailinas/dip-ai-image-detection/docs/04A_Extract_Gradient_Features.md

 * `subset`
 * Gradient-based feature columns

+⚠️ These files are stored in local runtime storage only and are **not automatically saved to Google Drive**.

 ---

 ## Main Tasks

-* Load training and test metadata
+* Load subset metadata (train or test)
+* Extract preprocessed images from ZIP (if needed)
-* Read preprocessed images
+* Read images using metadata references
 * Compute gradient magnitude and orientation
 * Extract statistical descriptors from gradient data
 * Construct feature tables